Social Tagging and Folksonomies

 - Automatic Tag

-- An automatic tag is a tag that is automatically associated with a resource (e.g. by a tagging system), i.e. it is not entered by a human being.
+- An automatic tag is a tag that is automatically assigned to a resource (e.g. by a tagging system).

 - Semantic Tag

-- A semantic tag is a tag with an explicitly defined meaning (e.g. expressed by a link to a well-defined resource).
+- A semantic tag is a tag with an explicitly defined meaning (e.g. expressed by a link to a well-defined entity).

 - Social Tagging

-- Social tagging is tagging in an open online environment where the tags of one user are available to others.
+- Social tagging is tagging in an open online environment where the tags of the users are available to others.

 - Group Tagging